-The inverted yield curve is another aspect currently in favor of cash flow generating.
-In general, a flatter or inverted yield curve means there is less incentive to invest in longer-duration securities when a similar yield can be obtained by staying shorter on the curve (we discuss how this impacts liability duration hedging later in this paper).
+The inverted yield curve is another aspect currently in favor of cash flow generating strategies.
+In general, a flatter or inverted yield curve means there is less incentive to invest in longer-duration securities when a similar yield can be obtained by staying shorter on the curve.
 A cash flow generating strategy will typically target fixed income securities on the front end of the curve, which would limit the duration exposure, particularly as compared to typical market benchmarks (e.g., the Bloomberg US Aggregate Index).